 We get involved with as many consultations on Local Plans as our capacity allows, here is a small selection of responses we have made over the past few years.
 Many of these have lead directly to positive changes in policy wording to benefit wildlife and people.

-- Comments on draft Adur Local Plan (156KB)
+- Comments on draft Eastbourne Local Plan (Issues and Options) (435KB)

 For more details on your Local Plan please visit the website of the District or Borough that applies to you.